 - You need a cost-effective option

-- You want to Increase home security (providing it’s a quality lock and/or combined with other security)
+- You want to increase home security (providing it’s a quality lock and/or combined with other security)

 There are some circumstances where replacing the lock is necessary over rekeying.

 To change, the old lock is unscrewed and removed from the door.
 Check the current setup before buying a replacement.
-Purchase a doorknob or deadbolt the same brand, or increase your home’s security with a higher quality lock.
+Purchase a doorknob or deadbolt lock of the same brand, or increase your home’s security with a higher quality lock.

-The new locking mechanism is then screwed in and doorknob fitted back into place.
+The new locking mechanism is then screwed in and the doorknob fitted back into place.
 A new latch and/or strike plate may also need to be installed.

 Replacing locks can cost an average of $300.
 However, this is dependent on the desired security level, lock type and choice of locksmith.